mietzen/AKS-ArgoCD-tutorial/README.md

-# Azure AKS - ArgoCD Tutorial
+# Azure AKS - Argo CD Tutorial

-In this tutorial, we’ll set up an Azure AKS cluster and deploy Traefik, ArgoCD, and an example application on it.
+In this tutorial, we’ll set up an Azure AKS cluster and deploy Traefik + Certmanager, Argo CD, and the Kubernetes Guestbook example application on it.

 ## K8S Setup